 Quick Verdict

 Raff Object Storage is better if you want simple S3-compatible storage with predictable pricing.
 The base plan is easy to understand: $7/month includes 100 GB of storage, 1 TB of egress transfer, and unlimited API requests.
-For small teams, developers, agencies, and startups, that simplicity matters because storage bills often become confusing when egress and request charges appear later.
+For small teams, developers, agencies, and startups, that simplicity matters because object storage bills often become confusing when egress charges, request charges, lifecycle transitions, and storage-class rules appear later.

 AWS S3 is better if you need the full AWS ecosystem.
 It is the stronger choice for global applications, data lakes, analytics pipelines, multi-region replication, fine-grained IAM policies, advanced lifecycle rules, object lock, massive enterprise scale, and workloads already running inside AWS.